jiumao2/Kilomatch/docs/Change_default_settings.rst

 waveformCorrection
 -------------------

+.. _waveform_correction_n_nearest_channels_label:

 ``n_nearest_channels``
 ++++++++++++++++++++++++

 Default: ``38``

 The number of channels used for computing pairwise waveform similarity.
 The default value works well with classical Neuropixels 1.0 and Neuropixels 2.0 channel map.
 If you want to change the value, ``4*k+2`` is recommended (``k`` is an integer) to ensure the symmetry of the channel set.
-See :doc:`Similarity calculation <Features>` for more details.
+See :ref:`Waveform similarity <waveform_similarity_label>` for more details.

 ``linear_correction``
 ++++++++++++++++++++++